Relrin/aiorest-ws/README.md

 - Customizing behaviour of your application through settings file
 - Compressing messages for minimize of transmitted traffic (if your browser support)
 - SSL support
+- Support model serializing for Django and SQLAlchemy ORM

 Requirements
 -----